iconify/website/docs/icon-components/index.md

 - Very easy to use.
 - If you are using many icons on various pages, bundle size is smaller because icon data is loaded only as needed.
-- Can be used with customisable themes, where developer doesn't know which icons theme is using.
+- It can be used with customisable themes, where a developer doesn't know which icons theme is using.
 - Small HTML.
 Icons are loaded only in browser, not server side rendered.

 Disadvantages: